World Cancer Day 2022: How AI and big data can help in early detection and treatment of cancer

 Interestingly, while the past few decades have seen an increase in polarity and a disruption of socio-economic structures caused by healthcare cost and delivery issues, these decades have also seen a huge change in the globalisation and equalisation of the IT and internet sector.
 From aviation to retail, and elections to rock concerts, we have seen digitalisation as a central and unifying theme.

-The gaps between different countries in IT technology are far smaller than in the past, and there has been an amalgamation of talents globally in each field required to develop and run these technologies.
-In these ways, digitalisation has strengthened our global socio- cultural structure and has broken down many of the traditional hierarchies and geo-social segregations.
+The gaps between different countries in technology are far smaller than in the past, and there has been an amalgamation of talents globally in each field required to develop and run these technologies.
+In these ways, digitalisation has strengthened our global socio-cultural structure and has broken down many of the traditional hierarchies and geo-social segregations.

 We know cancer is a complex disease with thousands of genetic and molecular variations adding to its myriad presentations.
 AI-based algorithms thus hold great promise to pave the way to identify these variations and personalize care.
-Of course, AI-based methods be less costly and faster thus endorsing its usability.
+Of course, AI-based methods are less costly and faster thus endorsing their usability.

 In the meantime, I propose

-- Embracing the world of generics and biosimilars but with caveat of data as royalty;
+- Embracing the world of generics and biosimilars but with the caveat of data as royalty

 - Availing philanthropic funds to provide health insurance that enables people to detect cancers early, as earlier diagnosis saves costs and using that large data sets to build diagnostic and treatment algorithms